I’m currently a Jerwood Arts fellow at FACT Liverpool, working on a new commission.

-Last year I published a boxed artists book with Wysing Arts Centre, called The Fields Here Are Full of Ghosts.
-This was exhibited in their 30th anniversary exhibition, which also featured Elizabeth Price, Tai Shani, Heather Phillipson and more.
+My artists publication, The Fields Here Are Full of Ghosts, was published by Wysing Arts Centre in 2019 and exhibited in their 30th anniversary exhibition, which also featured Elizabeth Price, Tai Shani, Heather Phillipson and more.
 You can see more about this, and buy it as an edition, here.

-I’m available now for freelance writing commissions.
-Here are some quick links to recent writing:
+I’m available for freelance writing, editing/proofreading and research commissions.
+Some quick links to recent work:

 - A review of the Frances Disley exhibition at Humber Street Gallery in Hull